Published: Tuesday, 30th May 2017

 Cleaning and maintaining the products in the new range has not been overlooked.
 To keep garments in peak condition they can be cleaned and maintained repeatedly.
 This not only extends the life cycle of the garment but also ensures end users consistently and constantly benefit from being kept safe, seen and dry.
-Ballyclare’s Maggie Shaw comments: “For the Network Rail contract we are working closely with PHS who are their independent laundry provider.
+Ballyclare’s Maggie Shaw comments: “For the Network Rail contract we are working closely with their independent laundry provider.
 We’ve produced end user product information sheets which have gone into depots so that everyone is clear how to use a garment layering system, as well as providing instruction on garment and laundry care.”

 Every garment Ballyclare supplies is assigned to the individual wearer and tracked via an automated system by Ballyclare and PHS.
 This means that Network Rail have up-to-date access to all the information they need to ensure that their workwear is maintained in prime condition.
 Network Rail also provides its workers with a dedicated PPE Help Desk service.